cossacklabs/product-docs/themis/spec/asymmetric-keypairs/ecc.md

 See also our [key management guide](/themis/crypto-theory/key-management/) for advice on securing the keys after you have generated them.

-Here is a snippet in Go, illustrating how to generate a good EC keypair:
+Here is a snippet in Go, illustrating how to generate EC keypair using P256 curve:

 ```go
 package main